Monday, September 30, 2024

 Marine farming is everywhere where there's good water

-The sheep roam free and often look as if they are glued to the steep slopes
+The sheep roam free (and have right of way) and often look as if they are glued to the steep slopes

 Even new structures have turf roofs

-This is the beginning of the Gonguturur walk - we just looked!
+The beginning of the Gonguturur Walk - along a winding mountain ridge.
+We just looked!

 Delightful picnic spot

-Quaint church watched over by a huge slope dusted with snow
+A quaint church watched over by a huge mountain, shoulder dusted with snow

 Fearless sheep just move aside as you approach - or not!

-We found the ‘lake over the sea’ – Sorvagsvatn or Leitisvatn, which appears suspended above the sea (it’s a blind fjord).
+We found the ‘lake over the sea’ – Sorvagsvatn or Leitisvatn, which appears to be suspended above the sea (it is a blind fjord).
 We tried to find a road to drive around it but weren’t able to.
-But we found a lovely sculpture along the shores – the Nix.
+But we found a lovely sculpture along the shores of the fjord – the Nix.

 This is a magical place complete with myths, legends and sagas.